 If you love slow tourism, an eclectic nightlife scene, and a trendy, up-and-coming neighborhood, then Crossroads is for you.
 Located in Kansas City’s downtown area, the Crossroads is home to micro-breweries, indie boutiques—and a whole lot of personality!

 The Crossroads community is a trendy area, with art galleries and coffee shops acting as a magnet for the younger, hipster crowd.
 You’ll also find a large theater-geek population, with multiple live performance venues, including the infamous Kauffman Center, one of the top tourist attractions in Kansas City.
+Just south of the area, you can slip down to Union Station Kansas City, a reimagined entertainment complex full of museums, attractions, and restaurants.

-From budget-friendly stays to 5-star independent resorts, the Crossroads community has it all.
+From budget-friendly stays to 5-star independent resorts, the Crossroads KC has it all.
 You’ll just need to decide if you want to take a back-to-basics approach so you can splurge in other areas of your vacation or invest in a night in one of the most luxurious hotels you’ve ever stayed at.

 The Hampton Inn Suites Kansas City Downtown Crossroads provides all the value you expect from the chain name, with modern decor, free breakfast, and flat-screen TVs with all your favorite streaming services.
 Plus, they offer connecting rooms and suites so you can continue socializing with your whole travel crew after hours.